beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ),
 ```

-####  Custom unit select
+#### Custom Unit select

-You can add a custom unit select (such as px, vh, %) to unit fields.
-These
-selects allow you to choose from a predefined list of values, as shown below.
-When using custom unit selects, you don't have to define the unit in your
-preview config, also shown below.
+You can add a custom unit select (such as `px`, `vh`, `%`) to unit fields.
+These selects allow you to choose from a predefined list of values, as shown below.
+When using custom unit selects, you don't have to define the unit in your preview config, also shown below.

 ```php
 'width' => array(